Best Drones With a Camera

 Other Factors to Consider

 When you are normally recording with a camera, you can see everything that you are viewing.
 Clearly, this is not possible with a drone as it is flying up in the air and the only way you can view what the camera is recording is to receive live video from an external device.
 To achieve this, many designers integrate video transmission technology into their machines.
 Depending on the range and advanced nature of the technology, the feed that you are seeing may lag sometimes.
-Typically, it will have a certain range in which it will function properly and anything past that, lag may occur.
+Typically, it will have a certain range in which it will function properly and anything past that, the lag may occur.

 But, the manner in which this is achieved is also important.
-Some drones will come with a controller that includes a touchscreen with the live video feed.
+Some drones with a camera will come with a controller that includes a touchscreen with the live video feed.
 However, others will require you to download an application on either your smartphone or tablet.
-While this method is still not much of an issue for most people, it can become and issue if you do not own a smart device or if the one you own doesn’t possess the range of the video transmission technology.
+While this method is still not much of an issue for most people, it can become an issue if you do not own a smart device or if the one you own doesn’t possess the range of the video transmission technology.

 Frequently Asked Questions

 Simply put, every single drone that you will ever own needs to be registered.
 Granted that your drone is heavier than .55 pounds, the Federal Aviation Administration (FAA) requires you to register it.
 They mandated this law back in late-2015 and it actually got shut down last year but alas, it became reinstated by President Donald Trump a few months ago.
 Question is, why does the FAA insist on making Americans register their drones?